-Bharataa’s words were so profound that the king immediately accepted Bharataa as a teacher.
-And Bharataa told the king the story of Ribhu and Nidagha.
+Bharata’s words were so profound that the king immediately accepted Bharatiya as a teacher.
+And Bharata told the king the story of Ribhu and Nidagha.

 “What do you mean?”, asked Ribhu.
 “The question of satisfaction would have arisen had I been hungry or thirsty.
 I am my atman and the atman is always satisfied.
 So what is the Brahman that is omnipresent and so are you.
 You are not distinct from me, we are both part of the same whole.
 I came to teach you this knowledge.
 Now that you have learnt that the Brahman is everywhere, let me leave.”

 After another thousand years had passed, Ribhu came to the city again and discovered that Nidagha no longer lived in the city.
 He had begun to live on the outskirts of the city.
 “Why have you given up living in the city?”, Ribhu asked Nidagha.

 “Because I do not like to live in the city, where there is a king, ” replied Nidagha.